Generalized Half-Dyon in Weinberg-Salam Theory: Results and Discussion

-Here we also elaborate on the half-dyon solution with $\eta = 0, n = 2$, which is basically an electrically neutral monopole system that possesses magnetic charge $4\pi/e$.
+Here we also elaborate on the Type I half-dyon solution with $\eta = 0, n = 2$, which is basically an electrically neutral monopole system that possesses magnetic charge $4\pi/e$.
 In comparison with the spherically symmetric Cho-Maison monopole \cite{kn:8} (which also possesses magnetic charge $4\pi/e$), our solution with axial symmetry can be viewed as a superposition of two half-monopoles (hereon denoted as two-half-monopole).
 Besides symmetry, there exists some differences between the two-half-monopole and the Cho-Maison monopole.
 First the Cho-Maison monopole has absolutely no neutral charge (`electric' and `magnetic').
 The two-half-monopole here possesses net zero neutral charge, as dictated by the boundary condition (\ref{eq.25}).
 However at finite $r$ there are neutral charge densities which consists of equal amount of positive and negative neutral charge.

-The total energy of Cho-Maison monopole is estimated in the range of 4 - 10 TeV \cite{kn:9,kn:10,kn:11}.
-Recent results in gravitating Cho-Maison monopole also suggest that the mass of the Cho-Maison monopole (in the limit of zero gravitational constant, $\alpha \rightarrow 0$) is 7.19 TeV \cite{kn:27} or 6.821 TeV \cite{kn:28}.
-Total energy of the axially symmetric two-half-monopole is calculated to be 11.2185 TeV, which falls outside the range of 4 - 10 TeV as reported in Refs. \cite{kn:9,kn:10,kn:11}.
-This value is also higher than that of 7.19 TeV \cite{kn:27} or 6.821 TeV \cite{kn:28}.
-A clear reason is that the axially symmetric solution here corresponds to an excited state, rather than the spherically symmetric ground state of a magnetic monopole.

-On the other hand, unlike various method used in estimating the total energy of Cho-Maison monopole \cite{kn:9,kn:10,kn:11} (mainly to regularize the singularity at the origin), the energy of two-half-monopole comes from direct integration in Eq. (\ref{eq.30}).
-This is because the energy density is integrable since the U(1) part is finite.
-Hence our solution provides an alternative way of estimating the total energy of magnetic monopole with charge $\frac{4 \pi}{e}$ in Weinberg-Salam theory, and this could be helpful in determining the energy required for the detection of magnetic monopole in accelerator.

-The values of $\tilde{E}/n$ and $\mu_m/n$ when $\eta = 0$ for different $n$ are also compared for the SU(2) YMH theory and Weinberg-Salam theory in Table 2.
-Both results in SU(2) YMH theory and Weinberg-Salam theory shows similar pattern, as $\tilde{E}/n$ and $\mu_m/n$ of the half-dyon increases with $n$.
-This indicates an increasing repulsive phase due to like-charge repulsion and elongated structure that leads to instability, similar to observations reported elsewhere \cite{kn:29}.
+This indicates the distortion of Cho-Maison monopole might lead to emergence of neutral charge density, though asymptotically the total neutral charge is zero.